 What is Christianity all about?

 The heart of the Christian message is love.
 The 'Good News' is that God has shown his love for us all through Jesus.
 He has made it possible for us to become God's friends.
 Jesus particularly showed God's love for us by his death upon the cross.
 Jesus calls us to turn away from selfishness and accept God's forgiveness.
 He calls us to love God and to love other people and tell them about him.
 We all have to decide whether to say 'yes' to God.
 Millions of people throughout the ages have found that friendship with God is what gives meaning and purpose to their lives.
 If you have not already done so we ask you to join us and begin getting to know God and experience his presence in your life.

 What is the purpose of the Church?

-The Church exists to encourage us to know God and express our love for him through worship.
+The Church exists to encourage us to know God and express our love for him through our services.
 We need to support and encourage each other in our journey of faith and through the difficulties of everyday life.
 Church people are disciples of Jesus and seek with God's help to grow more like Jesus.
 We try to work together to express our love for other people by serving them and telling them about Jesus.
-In fact, the tag line of St Thomas's Church is Proclaiming the love of Jesus in our community.
+In fact, the purpose statement of St Thomas's Church is Proclaiming the love of Jesus in our community.

 Who is God?